CederGroupHub/alabos/docs/source/quickstart.rst

 Defining tasks
 ----------------

-Similar to define devices, we need to inherit classes from :py:class:`BaseOperation <alab_management.op_def.base_operation.BaseOperation>`.
+Similar to define devices, we need to inherit classes from :py:class:`BaseTask <alab_management.op_def.base_operation.BaseTask>`.

 For moving operation, we need it to inherit from :py:class:`BaseMovingOperation <alab_management.op_def.base_operation.BaseMovingOperation>`.